 What’s it: Triangular arbitrage is the simultaneous buying and selling of three different currencies and attempts to exploit inconsistencies between their exchange rates.
 Profits can arise when the cross rates of the three currencies do not really match.

-Say, someone changes rupiah to US dollars.
-From US dollars, he then converts them to Euros.
-When he did so, arbitrage arose when he made a profit instead of converting rupiah to euros directly.
+Say you convert the Euro to US dollars.
+From US dollars, you then convert them to Yen.
+Arbitrage arose when you made a profit instead of converting the Euro to Yen directly.

 In the real world, arbitrage opportunities rarely arise.
 Foreign exchange (forex) traders usually have sophisticated computer equipment or programs to automate the process.
 So, it minimizes the profit due to the lag time in transaction processing.
 Additionally, arbitrage opportunities decrease due to the transaction costs involved.